GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 This sample is based on [Art News App](https://dribbble.com/shots/6282441-Art-News-App) designed by [Shirley Yao](https://dribbble.com/shirleyyao).

+Note: This sample use the old version of this plugin.
+That code will not work with the version 2.

 ## Roadmap

-- [x] More background animations (scale, etc)
-- [x] Support layouts (frame, stacklayout, ecc..
-- [x] Full MVVM Support
-- [x] New sample app

-## To do
-- [ ] Fix layouts bounds during transitions in ios where certain type of layout placement are used (only for layouts)
+- [ ] Fix android minor glitch in the Collectionview preview when we pop the first element and the CollectionView scroll is at 0
-- [ ] Enahnce iOS animations, investigate better solutions
+- [ ] Improve Android shape transitions (different corner radius)
-- [ ] Add a property to control SelectedGroup in viewmodels (see the viewmodel sample for details)

 ## Latest release notes
 2.0.0
-* **Properties renamed to Transition.Name and Transition.Group <-- BREAKING**
+* **Properties renamed to: Transition.Name, Transition.Group and TransitionDuration  <-- BREAKING**
 * Full MVVM support with TransitionSelectedGroup
-* New, improved Transition management under the hood (no more limitation to int number for transition names, faster view lookup for transitions)
+* New, improved Transition management under the hood (no more limitation to int number for transition names & groups, faster view lookup for transitions)
+* New transition engine for ios (supporting shape transitions, images with different bounds, aspect ratios, ecc..)
-* New sample app with listview and MVVM example, as well as normal transitions
+* New sample app in full MVVM with listview, collectionview and normal transitions (including demostrations with PancakeView and FFImageLoading)
-* General bug fixing
+* Everything mostly rewritten fro the ground-up: better stability and functionality
+* Improved code comments and error handling
+* Added useful notes in code to help contributors to make this plugin better!

 1.1.0